Asdvadzadur of Armenia

-Catholicos Asdvadzadur was the Catholicos of the Armenian Apostolic Church between 1715 and 1725.
+Asdvadzadur of Armenia was the Catholicos of the Armenian Apostolic Church from 8 May 1715 to 1725.
+He was anointed in Etchmiadzin.
 As Catholicos, he secured an alliance with Peter the Great of Russia for aid against the expansionist Muslim powers of the Ottoman Empire and Persia prior to the Russo-Persian War.

 He is buried at St. Hripsime Church, Echmiadzin.